Introduction to Security of Payment and Adjudication in South Australia

 The advice and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and all other steps required by the Act.
 In addition, our highly trained directors and staff are available to answer questions about how the Act works and what parties need to do to comply with it.
 We provide this advice for free and without obligation.
 If parties proceed to adjudication, the adjudicator pays us a service fee from his/her fees to cover our costs.
 Neither party is asked to pay the adjudicator's fee until after the determination is provided to Adjudicate Today.

-Our website provides many tools to assist parties.
-If you are not familiar with them, we suggest you read “Navigating this website” below otherwise let’s get started.
+If you are not familiar with our website, we suggest you read “Navigating this website” below.
+Otherwise let’s get started.

 Navigating this website